andrewgdotcom/ason/ason.md

 Structured text formats
 -----------------------

-Structured text formats are denoted by a key-value pair where the key is [SYN] and the value is a metadata string.
+Structured text formats are denoted by a key-value pair in the first record of the htext, where the key is [SYN] and the value is a metadata string.
 The metadata string consists of a [DLE] character followed by a character from the set [ENQ, ACK, DLE, NAK, SYN, ETB].

-Fields may contain the empty string, the `undefined` character [ENQ], or be missing entirely; an application MAY treat them as equivalent.
+Fields may contain the empty string, the `undefined` character [ENQ], or be missing entirely.
+Note that care MUST be taken to denote empty strings in an unambiguous manner.
+To prevent zero-length values from being misinterpreted as multi-character data separators (see below), zero-length fields SHOULD contain either:

+* at least one excisor character to delimit the empty string
+* an [ENQ] character to represent "undefined"

+An application MAY distinguish between zero-length and undefined values.

 ### Quote